modelix/modelix/README.md

 Cloud storage and web UI for MPS

-## Build and Run in the google cloud
+## Build and run in the google cloud

 - https://console.cloud.google.com/kubernetes/list?project=webmps
 - Create cluster